Vietnam.vn - Nền tảng quảng bá Việt Nam

 Like Japan's Chūō Shinkansen line that will connect Tokyo to Nagoya from 2027, China's new high-speed trains could be converted into maglevs and propelled by magnetic force to dramatically increase their speeds.

-However, the 500km/h speed of maglev trains in Japan seems not to be enough for China.
-Running trains through a super-high-speed track in a tube would increase the speed of the trains even higher.
+However, the 500km/h speed of the maglev trains in Japan seems not to be enough for China.
+Running the trains through the tube track will help increase the speed of the trains even higher.

 The legendary Orient Express